xLeDocteurx/vue-avataaars/README.md

  - Easy to integrate with custom editor
  - Comes from [Avataaars](https://avataaars.com/)

-#### Roadmap to 0.0.1 and NPM
+#### Roadmap to 0.0.2
-- Basic Avataaars component with all the svg assets.
-- Random avatar generation if no options is passed to the Avataaars component.
+- Clothes graphics.

 #### Roadmap to 0.1.0
-- Feed the Avataaars component with a hash to procedurally generate an avatar.
+- Feed the Avataaars component with a string or an email hash to procedurally generate an avatar.
 ( Just like the way the gravatar API works )

 #### Roadmap to 0.2.0
 - Fully customizable Avataaars editor.
+- Getting rid of Bootstrap Vue in the editor.

 #### Roadmap to 1.0.0
 - PNG export/generation

 #### Roadmap to success
-- Providing an open API like lorempicsum or gravatar.
+- Providing an open Web API like lorempicsum or gravatar.

 #### How it works